suffolklibraries/lgc/content/collections/events/afternoon-tea-walk.md

     content:
       -
         type: text
-        text: 'There is carparking a short walk from the venue next to the student halls.'
+        text: 'There is a car park a short walk from the venue next to the student halls.'
   -
     type: paragraph
     content: